NumEconCopenhagen/projects-2024--Alfred-Stage---Jesper-Petersen---Linda-Zou/dataproject/README.md

 yahoo finance stocks (we end up, incidentally, using two different APIs)

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project shouldn't require any further installations other that installing yfinance writing "pip install yfinance" in your terminal.
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project shouldn't require any further installations other that installing yfinance writing "pip install yfinance" and "pip install yahoo_fin" in your terminal.